Dem Franchize Boyz

 Dem Franchize Boyz was an American hip-hop group from Atlanta, signed to E1 Music.
 The group had four members: Parlae (born Maurice Gleaton), Pimpin' (Jamal Willingham), Jizzal Man (Bernard Leverette), and Buddie (Gerald Tiller).
-They were best known for their hit singles "I Think They Like Me" and "Lean wit It, Rock wit It".
+They were best known for their hit singles "I Think They Like Me", "Lean wit It, Rock wit It", and "White Tee".

 History

-The origin of the group dates back to when all four members were high school and college school mates, making music for fun while furthering their education.
+The origin of the group dates back to when all four members were high school and college schoolmates, making music for fun while furthering their education.
 In regards to the group name, Parlae stated that "We are a franchise, a business.
 We're homeboys, but we're business partners too.
 We all do different things and have different roles.
 That's how we got the name."
-One day while pursuing their business degrees in North Carolina, the four recorded a song in a dorm room that would become their future debut and hit single "White Tee," before moving back to Atlanta.
+One day while pursuing their business degrees in North Carolina, the four recorded a song in a dorm room that would become their future debut and hit single "White Tee", before moving back to Atlanta.

 The group signed to Universal Records in 2004 after performing unsigned.
-Universal released the group's self-titled debut album in September of that year with hit single "White Tee", which BET featured for some time.
+Universal released the group's self-titled debut album in September of that year with the hit single "White Tee", which BET featured for some time.
 In 2005, record producer Jermaine Dupri signed Dem Franchize Boyz to his label So So Def after transferring it from Arista Records to Virgin Records.
 Dem Franchize Boyz' remix of their earlier track "Oh I Think They Like Me" was retitled simply "I Think They Like Me" and featured Dupri, Bow Wow, and Da Brat and topped the Billboard R&B chart.
 In regards to the contract signing, Parlae stated: